Saturday, March 18, 2023

 Update: part two of my gripping playthrough is ready to view!

-Ah, you started off well I see!
+Ah, you started off well, I see!
 This is the screen that proves just how sneaky the game can be.
 Wait, what was that flickering that I saw?
 Did you see it?
-Well, I think you should go and investigate that flickery wall.
-You never know...
+Well, I think you should go and investigate that flickery wall...

 What is this game about?

-We are a traveller looking for his fortune in Persia but the local thugs had other ideas.
-The only way they will let me go is if I enter the Fortress of the Dragon to find a sword.
-You've guessed it, the Sword Of Kadash, which is guarded by a dragon called Aladag.
-A myriad of rooms is waiting to be explored but beware of the many hidden dangers!!
+The story is a little silly, but let's hear it.
+Okay, you are a traveller looking for your fortune in Persia, but the local thugs have other ideas.
+Captured, you have one option to free yourself: enter the Fortress of the Dragon to find their sword.
+You've guessed it, that is the Sword of Kadash, which is guarded by a dragon called Aladag.
+A myriad of rooms are waiting to be explored, but beware of the many hidden dangers!!

 Upon loading, I'm instantly reminded of the Apshai games due to (ahem) modest visuals and top-down display style.
-Getting around is easy thanks to effortless joystick controls and you're immediately thrown into the thick of it with the opening rooms offering a glimpse into the type of dangers that lay ahead - secrets, weapons, traps and monsters.
+Getting around is easy thanks to effortless joystick controls - you did change them, right?
+Anyhow, you're immediately thrown into the thick of it with the opening rooms offering a glimpse into the type of dangers that lie ahead - hidden secrets, dodgy weapons, traps, and strange monsters.

-There are many different types of treasures and here I can see a chest.
+There are many types of treasures, and here I can see a chest.
 But it's a room full of nasty critters that are also incredibly tough to kill.
 So, shall we waste effort killing them for a chest?
 Or leave it and scarper?

-Hmm, now I've already got a sword, which is a fantastic weapon but this room has lots of daggers and picking them up provides experience.
+Hmm, I've already got a sword, which is a fantastic weapon, but this room has lots of daggers and picking them up provides experience.
 Be careful, one of them might be booby-trapped?
 What shall you do?

 So what's my plan?

-Well, because the "dungeon" is massive, I know this won't be completed anytime soon.
-Inside are many rooms with numerous traps, items, cursed items and bizarre monsters just itching to be slaughtered.
-My progress is slow but the adventure is addictive and gratifying.
-What appears a humble game, isn't.
-Most monsters are bigger than me in size and strength - but don't feel the need to fight all battles, sometimes it's best to grab the loot and run.
+Inside the dungeon are many places with traps, treasures, and bizarre monsters just itching to be slaughtered.
+My progress is slow, but the adventure is addictive and gratifying.
+What appears to be a humble game isn't.
+Most monsters are bigger than me in size and strength, but I shouldn't feel the need to fight all battles; sometimes it's best to grab the loot and run.
+Then again, that will probably be boobytrapped!

 So, the plan is simple and one that I'm sure you've already guessed?
-Yep, I desperately desire to complete a full map of the Atari ST version of Sword Of Kadash.
-I've already begun this massive task and it's made playing the opening screens so much better.
-Plus it's now easier to identify traps, hidden walls and cursed items.
-Gaming like we did as kids ;)
+I desire to completely map the Sword of Kadash.
+I've already begun this monumental task, and it's made playing the opening rooms so much better.
+Plus, it's now easier to identify traps, hidden walls, and cursed items.
+80s-style gaming! ;)

-Yep, mapping is fun but time-consuming so don't wait up!
-Hey, do want some more screenshots...
+Mapping is fun but time-consuming, so don't wait up!
+Hey, do you want some more screenshots...

-Sword Of Kadash is a cruel game designed to be learnt by the player bit by bit.
+Sword of Kadash has a cruel design to be learned by the player bit by bit.
 I say it all the time, but I don't think you can get anywhere without making notes to remember the different pick-ups.
 Argh, many are cursed!

-Wow, there was a hidden passage!
-However, to my right, is an invisible wall blocking me.
+I found a hidden passage!
+However, an invisible wall to my left is blocking me.

 The CryptO'pinion?

-Wait, this ain't a review.
-This is simply the first stage of my Sword Of Kadash playthrough.
-Well, I hope you have enjoyed scrolling through what I hope is the first of "many" articles about my progress.
-This game is indeed huge but there appears to be a method in its madness thanks to the way xp and hit points are earned.
-It's a bit (umm) different.
+I hope you have enjoyed scrolling through what I hope is the first of "many" articles about my progress.
+This game is indeed huge, but there appears to be a method in its madness, thanks to the way XP and hit points are earned.
+Additionally, the design seems focused on replayability, meaning you'll die often, encouraging you to take notes while exploring the fortress to help progress further in future attempts.

-I'm heading back into the dungeon but, before I go, I'd like to greet PP for helping me out with a number of ST hacks recently (cheers big man).
-Right then, wanna see what I've mapped so far?
-The image below is just a thumbnail so click on that to view the hi-res image!
-Tell me what you think of this ancient yet fascinating RPG in the comments below...
+I'm heading back into the dungeon, but before I go, do you want to see what I've mapped so far?
+The image below is just a thumbnail, so click on it to view the hi-res image!
+Part two coming soon...

 No comments: